 The ownership of the Cedid Mehmet Efendi Madrasa, located next to the Yeşil Ev, belongs to the General Directorate of Foundations, and the operating rights belong to Touring.
 After the restoration, there are marbling, porcelain, calligraphy, illumination and miniature workshops in the Istanbul Arts Bazaar, and examples of Traditional Turkish Art are introduced to the visitors.
 There is also a book sale and a gift shop in the Madrasa.
 Istanbul Coffeehouse, located within the Cedid Mehmed Efendi Madrasa, where Turkish coffee and tea are served by adhering to the classical style, continues the Turkish coffee culture having an important place in daily life, with the place that reflects the coffeehouse spirit of Ottoman Istanbul.

 TTOK has always been involved in cultural life since the day it was founded and has been shaping culture and art with its activities.
-Seyrantepe Central Office Hall has become the center of conferences attended by well-equipped academics in different disciplines such as history, literature, psychology, sociology, medicine, architecture, engineering; and solo concerts, Classical Turkish Music being in the first place, chapter assemblies performed by the Istanbul Fasıl Ensemble, Turkish Folk Music, and world music, as well as many concerts.
+Touring Central Office Hall has become the center of conferences attended by well-equipped academics in different disciplines such as history, literature, psychology, sociology, medicine, architecture, engineering; and solo concerts, Classical Turkish Music being in the first place, chapter assemblies performed by the Istanbul Fasıl Ensemble, Turkish Folk Music, and world music, as well as many concerts.

-Located at the central office of the Institution, the "Touring Central Library" has been put at the disposal of readers with a rich book collection of more than 15,000 since December 2013.
+Located at the central office of the Institution, the "Touring Library" has been put at the disposal of readers with a rich book collection of more than 15,000 since December 2013.